-Professor Chen is on the International Advisory Board of the China Securities Regulatory Commission (CSRC), the Global Advisory Council of China Minsheng Investment Group (CMIG), and on the board of directors at IDG Energy Investment, the Bank of Communications, and Noah Holdings.
-He was on the Board of Trustees of the Yale China Association, the 12th and 13th Five-Year Plan Advisory Commission to the Beijing Municipal Government, and the Chief Academic Advisor to two 10-episode CCTV documentary series, “Wall Street” and “Money”.
+Professor Chen is on the International Advisory Board of the China Securities Regulatory Commission (CSRC), and the Global Advisory Council of China Minsheng Investment Group (CMIG), while serving on the board of directors of the following companies: IDG Energy Investment, the Bank of Communications, and Noah Holdings.
 He also served on the Expert Advisory Board for the formation of the China Investment Corporation (2007), and on the board of directors at PetroChina (2011-17), Lord Abbett China (2007-15), Jiayuan.com International (2011-12), and China Eagle Securities Corp (2002-05).
+He was on the Board of Trustees of the Yale China Association, the 12th and 13th Five-Year Plan Advisory Commission to the Beijing Municipal Government, and the Chief Academic Advisor to two 10-episode CCTV documentary series, "Wall Street" and "Money".
 His work has been widely published and regularly featured in major newspapers and magazines in the United States, Hong Kong, China and many other countries.
 He was the co-founder and partner of Zebra Capital Management from 2001 to 2011.
-In Burson-Marsteller's 2012 ‘G20 Influencers’ report, Professor Chen was listed as one of the top ten political influencers in China.
+In Burson-Marsteller's 2012 “G20 Influencers” report, Professor Chen was listed as one of the top ten political influencers in China.

-He is a frequent contributor to media publications in China on topics of economic policy, market development, institutional reform and historical research.
-His list of books published in China includes: How Is Wealth Created?
-(2005), Media, Law and Markets (2005), Why are the Chinese Industrious and Yet Not Rich (2008), Irrational Overconfidence (2008), The Logic of Finance (2009), 24 Wealth Lectures (2009), and Assessing China's Economic Growth of the Past 30 Years (2010), and The Logic of Finance 2: Path to Individual Freedom (2015).
+Professor Chen is a frequent contributor to media publications in China on topics of economic policy, market development, institutional reform and historical research.
+His Chinese books include: How Is Wealth Created?
+(2005), Media, Law and Markets (2005), Why are the Chinese Industrious and Yet Not Rich (2008), Irrational Overconfidence (2008), The Logic of Finance (2009), 24 Wealth Lectures (2009), Assessing China's Economic Growth of the Past 30 Years (2010), and The Logic of Finance 2: Path to Individual Freedom (2015).
 He has received research awards including the Graham and Dodd Award (2013), the Pacesetter Research Award (1999), the Merton Miller Prize (1994), and the Chicago Board Options Exchange Competitive Research Award (1994).
-He has also received a number of book awards in China and Hong Kong, among which are 23 awards for "The Logic of Finance" in China and Hong Kong, and the best book award from hexun.com for “Why are the Chinese Industrious and Yet Not Rich".
+He has also received a number of book awards in China and Hong Kong, among which are 23 awards for The Logic of Finance in China and Hong Kong, and the best book award from hexun.com for Why are the Chinese Industrious and Yet Not Rich.